ArthurAssuncao/WhatsappWebCustomizer/README_en.md

 0.1.0
 - Created extension

+### PERMISSIONS
+The message shown by Google Chrome for the requested permissions is far from the real needs of the extension, but the permissions are technically required for the following reasons:

+- Read and change your data on web.whatsapp.com: Required to change the chat background.

+### LICENSE
+The Wpp Web Customizer is free.

-### TRADEMARKS
+### LEGAL
 WhatsApp is a trademark of WhatsApp Inc., registered in the U.S. and other countries.
-Wpp Web customizer is an independent project and is not affiliated in any way with WhatsApp Inc.
+Wpp Web customizer is an independent project and has no relationship to WhatsApp or WhatsApp Inc.